yoavst/Graffiti/docs/platforms/Android Studio, Intellij, Clion & PHPStorm.md

 ## Installation

-- In Intellij settings, go to plugins, then choose the setting icon and "Install plugin from Disk"
+- In the IDE settings, go to plugins, then choose the setting icon and "Install plugin from Disk"
-- In Intellij settings, go to keymap.
+- In the IDE settings, go to keymap.
 Press the find actions by shortcut (on the right) and search for "Ctrl+Shift+A".
 Remove the non-Graffiti shortcut.
 You might need to do this for other shortcuts

 ## Usage